D-Pagey/search-page/README.md

 ----

-#### Notes
+## Notes

-I plan to continue working on this task to as close to an **All out!** standard as possible.
-I've built a version that displays live data for a generic request.
-I decided to go with a mobile first design and so have only built the app for 320px so far.
-With more time I would like to implement the following:

-* Redux
-* BEM CSS
-* More unit tests
-* The cool menu in the navbar
-* The various "To Do" comments in the code
+I am happy to have completed the majority of the requirements on this task.
+I plan to carry on working on this project to improve my unit testing skills and, to learn about Google's Autocomplete API.

+This project would also be a good opportunity for me to implement Redux or to learn and use the Context API.

+There are a few bugs or code I would like to refactor in the future.
+For example, the metadata object returned from the API provides very useful info that I could have used better.

+Overall, this was an enjoyable task to work on and I learnt a lot in the process.